Butter in coffee. It's the ultimate diary lover's delight!

 There's no sugar

 Butter coffee recipes are sugar free.
 There's just no need for any added sweeteners (the coconut oil adds a little natural sweetness already).
 That's great if you're cutting down on sugars, especially if you're looking after your blood sugar levels or going on a keto diet.
 You'll love the taste too, even without any sugar!
+Here's our guide to more natural, sugar-free coffee sweeteners.

 All of these great butter coffee benefits add up to a feeling of energy.
 You'll kickstart your metabolism and feel fresh and ready to take on the day, while you'll also have energy being slowly released through till your next meal.
 Butter in your coffee can help to combat morning sluggishness and tiredness, and that's before you factor in the caffeine boost!